Find all the answers to your GDPR questions here:

 One of the big changes in the GDPR is the new definition of consent, which should now be “given freely” and provided in the form of a “positive action” for each planned use case involving the subject’s personal data.

 Opt-out practices (whereby subjects are automatically subscribed to a list, leaving it up to them to unsubscribe) and passive opt-in practices (pre-checked boxes in subscription forms) are now prohibited under the new regulation.

-Opt-in is now the only way to get explicit consent, and therefore the only legal way to obtain and use your customers’ contact information.
+Opt-in is now the only way to get explicit consent, and therefore the only legal means by which organizations can obtain and use customer contact information.

 This means that from now on you must: